oat-sa/taohub-user-guide/User Guide 3.4/Taking a Test/review-panel.md

 **Unanswered:** Test-takers can see here how many of the questions in the test they have *not* answered

 **Flagged:** The number of questions which have been flagged for later review will be shown in this box.
-See the section on [Accessibility Tools](../taking-a-test/accessibility-tools.md) for more information on flagging.
+See the section on [Test-taker Tools](../taking-a-test/test-taker-tools.md) for more information on flagging.

 In the second section, the test content for each Test-part is broken down by [Interaction](../appendix/glossary.md#interaction), and organized into types, so that test-takers can see a more detailed overview of their progress.